A lit-up diesel particulate filter warning light looks like a piped box with dots in the middle, but this can vary by manufacturer.

-Read on and find out what an illuminated DPF warning light means, what you should do when it comes on, and how to clear the DPF light.
+Read on and find out more about what this exhaust warning light means, as well as what you should do when it comes on, and how to clear it.

 What Does the DPF Warning Light Mean?